piccoripico/Review-Card-Order-Customizer/README.md

 ### Config

-To sort cards by their Deck ID and Card ID, set the configuration as the following image:
+To sort cards by their Deck ID and Card ID for example, set the configuration as the following image:

 <img src="https://github.com/piccoripico/Review-Card-Order-Customizer/raw/main/ConfigWindow.JPG">